MicrosoftDocs/sql-docs/azure-sql/database/change-data-capture-overview.md

 ### Point-in-time restore (PITR)

-If you enabled CDC on your Azure SQL Database as SQL user, point-in-time-restore (PITR) retains the CDC in the restored datanase, unless it's restored to a subcore SLO.
+If you enabled CDC on your Azure SQL Database as SQL user, point-in-time-restore (PITR) retains the CDC in the restored database, unless it's restored to a subcore SLO.
 If restored to subcore SLO, CDC artifacts won't be available.

 If you enable CDC on your database as a Microsoft Entra user, it's not possible to Point-in-time restore (PITR) to a subcore SLO.
 Restore the database to the same or higher SLO as the source, and then disable CDC if necessary.